catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

 ### Formatting output

-*Simple formatting tools* mostly one single job and are usually used in pipeline or scripts: nl, fold, fmt, pr, printf.
+*Simple formatting tools* mostly do one single job and are usually used in pipeline or scripts: nl, fold, fmt, pr, printf.

 **`<cmd: nl; fold; fmt; pr; printf;>`**